 Polls are conducted regularly throughout the presidential campaign, and the closer to election day, we expect the polls to get better at predicting the outcome as preferences stabilize.
 Polls are also typically conducted statewide, and later combined to make predictions for the overall winner.
 For these reasons, the timing and location of a poll matters.
-The pollster matters too; some have consistently been closer to the mark than others 2.
+The pollster matters too; some have consistently been closer to the mark than others.

 In these pre-election surveys, the target population consists of those who will vote in the election, which in this example was the 2016 US presidential election.
-However, pollsters can only guess at whether someone will vote in the election so the access frame consists of those deemed to be likely voters (this is usually based on their past voting record, but other factors may also be used to determine this), and since people are contacted by phone, the access frame is limited to those who have a landline or mobile phone.
+However, pollsters can only guess at whether someone will vote in the election so the access frame consists of those deemed to be likely voters (this is usually based on past voting records, but other factors may also be used to determine likely voters), and since people are contacted by phone, the access frame is limited to those who have a landline or mobile phone.
 The sample consists of those people in the frame who are chosen according to a random dialing scheme.
 (See Figure 2.2).

 Later in Chapter 3, we discuss the impact on the election predictions of people’s unwillingness to answer their phone or participate in the poll.

 How do environmental hazards relate to an individual’s health?
-To address this question, the California Environmental Protection Agency (CalEPA), the California Office of Health Hazard Assessment (OEHHA), and the public developed the CalEnviroScreen project3.
+To address this question, the California Environmental Protection Agency (CalEPA), the California Office of Health Hazard Assessment (OEHHA), and the public developed the CalEnviroScreen project.
 The project studies connections between population health and environmental pollution in California communities using data collected from several sources that includes demographic summaries from the U.S. census, health statistics from the California Office of Statewide Health Planning and Development, and pollution measurements from air monitoring stations around the state maintained by the California Air.